MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/filtering-data.md

 # Filtering data (previous version)

-In order to optimize data throughput, your sensor device must apply filter criteria to the data-update events so that they are only raised when needed.
+In order to optimize data throughput, your sensor device must apply filter criteria to the data-update events so that they're only raised when needed.
 This filtering results in lower CPU utilization (due to reduced sensor throughput) and less power consumption (both for the sensor and the CPU).

 There are two values (or properties) that support a sensor device's filter criteria.
 The first is the current report interval (CRI) and the second is the change sensitivity (CS).
 Both of these properties can be set by a sensor application.

-The current report interval is the minimum period, in milliseconds, between data updates which a client wishes to receive when meaningful change has occurred.
+The current report interval is the minimum period, in milliseconds, between data updates that a client wishes to receive when meaningful change has occurred.
 The change sensitivity is the value (or percentage) used to specify meaningful change.

-So, a weather-station application may specify a current report interval (CRI) for a temperature sensor of 60,000 (or one minute).
-And, the temperature sensor would require a change-sensitivity value (as opposed to a percentage).
-For example, if this temperature sensor returns degrees Celsius and the change sensitivity value temperature was 2.0, this particular sensor would only raise the data-updated event when the temperature increased, or decreased, by 2.0 degrees Celsius over the requested report interval (in this case, one minute).
+A weather-station application may specify a current report interval (CRI) for a temperature sensor of 60,000 (one minute).
+The temperature sensor would require a change-sensitivity value (as opposed to a percentage).
+If this temperature sensor returns degrees Celsius and the change sensitivity value temperature was 2.0, this particular sensor would only raise the data-updated event when the temperature increased, or decreased, by 2.0 degrees Celsius over the requested report interval.

 An ambient light sensor (ALS) is an example of a sensor that would require change-sensitivity to be specified as a percentage.
 For example, if the change sensitivity value for Illuminance was 2.0, this sensor would interpret the value as a percentage and only raise the data-updated event when the LUX value had either dropped or increased by 2%.